-To mark and colorize list constructs in the Source pane, select the list and click the source bark and colorize sliced constructs in a single file, select the file in the List view and click the source select the source pane.

-button.
-To mark and colorize a single construct, select it in the File view and click the substant.
+To mark and colorize list constructs in the Source pane, select the list and click the button.
+To mark and colorize a single construct, select it in the File view and click the 💉 button.
 Click the button again to turn off marking and colorizing.

+✓ button on the tool bar.
+To mark and colorize sliced constructs in a single file, select the file in the List view and click the 🔨